UBC-MDS/py_atmosphere/README.md

 There are multiple Python packages in the ecosystem that have the similar characteristics particularly when it comes to characterization of the standards atmopheres.
 Existing packages with similar functionalities, particularly for ICAO standard calculations:

-- atmos - programming utilities for atmospheric sciences (https://pypi.org/project/atmos/)
+- [atmos](https://pypi.org/project/atmos/) - programming utilities for atmospheric sciences.
-- metpy - reading, visualization and performing calculations with weather data (https://pypi.org/project/MetPy/)
+- [metpy](https://pypi.org/project/MetPy/) - reading, visualization and performing calculations with weather data.
-- pyatmos - archive of routines that estimate the vertical structure of atmosphere with various density models (https://pypi.org/project/pyatmos/)
+- [pyatmos](https://pypi.org/project/pyatmos/) - archive of routines that estimate the vertical structure of atmosphere with various density models.

 ## Unique features of py_atmosphere